apache/hawq-docs/install/install-cli.md

     $ hdfs dfs -chown gpadmin hdfs://localhost:8020/
     ```

-9. Finally, initialize and start the new Pivotal HDB cluster using the command:
+9. Finally, initialize and start the new HAWQ cluster using the command:

     ```
     $ hawq init cluster